magento/pwa-studio/pwa-devdocs/src/tutorials/intercept-a-target/modify-talon-results/index.md

   "prettier": "~1.16.4",
 ```

-Now, when you navigate to a product page, you the following message appears in the console:
+Now, when you navigate to a product page, the following message appears in the console:

 ```text
 "Calling new useProductFullDetails() function!".